The California Public Records Act

 • Information that may deprive a person of a fair trial

 • Preliminary drafts, notes, or memorandums which are not retained in the ordinary course of business

 • Records pertaining to pending litigation to which the city is a party until the litigation is adjudicated or settled

 How to make a Public Records Act Request

-A public records request for information from the City of Berkeley Police Department (BPD) in **person, send a request by US mail or by Fax.You will want to include the following information to ensure the scope of the request is understood and clear enough for personnel to determine if we have the records you are requesting.
+A public records request for information from the City of Berkeley Police Department (BPD) in **person, send a request by email, send a request by US mail or by Fax.You will want to include the following information to ensure the scope of the request is understood and clear enough for personnel to determine if we have the records you are requesting.

 • The date(s) of the record